openmultiplayer/web/docs/scripting/callbacks/OnPlayerRequestSpawn.md

 ## Returns

-It is always called first in filterscripts so returning 0 there also blocks other scripts from seeing it.
+It is always called first in filterscripts so returning 0 there also blocks other scripts from processing it.

 ## Examples